SEAN: It’s time to do the list in reverse! Why?

 ASH: Yes!
 More Taiyou Matsumoto is always a good thing.
 This is also part of the same series that brought us Hirohiko Araki’s Rohan at the Louvre and Jiro Taniguchi’s Guardians of the Louvre.

-MELINDA: Okay, this is necessary in my life.
+MJ: Okay, this is necessary in my life.